benj9000/css-defaults/README.md

 # CSS defaults

-A collection of CSS rules that I like to build on.
+A collection of stylesheets that I like to build on.

-## Sources
+## Stylesheets

+There is a hierarchy between the stylesheets.
+Higher-level sheets may not contain rules that are already covered by lower-level sheets.
+However, the goal is that each stylesheet forms a logical group of CSS rules that can stand on its own.

+### `reset.css`

+A stylesheet to set sane defaults, reduce browser inconsistencies and improve user and developer experiences based on the following resources:

 - Base rule set: Josh W. Comeau's [A Modern CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/).
     - Without creating a root stacking context.